Randomdistro/Spatial_Displacement_Theory/SDT/Papers/SDT_Foundation/De_Rerum_Todo_Existens/DE_RERUM_TODO_EXISTENS_COMPLETE.md

 # PHASE 0: FOUNDATIONAL PRINCIPLES OF SDT

-## The Four Ingredients of Reality and the Emergence of Physics from Shunt Dynamics
+## The Four Primitives of Reality and the Emergence of Physics from Shunt Dynamics

 **Status:** Complete Foundation Document
 **Version:** 1.0